A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Abstract

 \section{Abstract}

-Multi-modal conversation emotion recognition (MCER) aims to recognize and track the speaker's emotional state using text, speech, and visual information in the conversation scene.
-Analyzing and studying MCER issues is significant to affective computing, intelligent recommendations, and human-computer interaction fields.
-Unlike the traditional single-utterance multi-modal emotion recognition or single-modal conversation emotion recognition, MCER is a more challenging problem that needs to deal with more complex emotional interaction relationships.
-The critical issue is learning consistency and complementary semantics for multi-modal feature fusion based on emotional interaction relationships.
-To solve this problem, people have conducted extensive research on MCER based on deep learning technology, but there is still a lack of systematic review of the modeling methods.
-Therefore, a timely and comprehensive overview of MCER's recent advances in deep learning is of great significance to academia and industry.
+Multi-modal conversation emotion recognition (MCER) aims to recognize and track the speaker's emotional state using text, speech, and visual information.
+Compared with traditional single-utterance multi-modal emotion recognition or single-modal conversation emotion recognition, MCER is more challenging.
+It requires modeling complex emotional interactions and learning consistent and complementary semantics across multiple modalities.
+Although many deep learning-based approaches have been proposed for MCER, there is still a lack of systematic reviews summarizing existing modeling methods.
+Therefore, a timely and comprehensive overview of MCER's recent advances in deep learning is of great significance.
 In this survey, we provide a comprehensive overview of MCER modeling methods and roughly divide MCER methods into four categories, i.e., context-free modeling, sequential context modeling, speaker-differentiated modeling, and speaker-relationship modeling.
+Unlike conventional taxonomies based on modality combinations or task-stage decomposition, our framework focuses on how models structurally capture conversational dynamics, speaker roles, and emotional dependencies.
 In addition, we further discuss MCER's publicly available popular datasets, multi-modal feature extraction methods, application areas, existing challenges, and future development directions.
-We hope that our review can help MCER researchers understand the current research status in emotion recognition, provide some inspiration, and develop more efficient models.
+We hope this review provides valuable insights into the current state of MCER research and inspires the development of more effective models.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[300]{Human-centered computing~Natural language interfaces}

 \keywords{Multi-modal conversational emotion recognition, Deep Learning, Multi-modal datasets, Multi-modal feature fusion, Multimodal feature extraction}